-AWD4M0 GRADE 12, VISUAL DESIGN - YEARBOOK - University/College (Semester 2)
+AWS4M0 GRADE 12, DIGITAL MEDIA - YEARBOOK - University/College (Part 1)

-This course focuses on enabling students to refine their use of the creative process when creating and presenting print media art works using digital photography and graphics, desktop publishing, writing copy and marketing through the production of the school yearbook.
-Students will use the critical analysis process to deconstruct previously published yearbooks and explore connections between art and society.
-This program enables students to explore a range of processes and techniques that can be applied in their own art production.
-Students will also make connections between various publications in personal, contemporary, historical, and cultural contexts.
+This course focuses on enabling students to refine their use of the creative process when creating and presenting digital art works using a variety of emerging media and technologies, including desktop publishing and computer graphics software.
+Students will use the critical analysis process to explore connections between digital publications and society.
+This program enables students to explore a range of software, processes, and techniques that can be applied in their own art production.
+Students will also make connections between various digital works in personal, contemporary, historical, and cultural contexts.
 Prerequisites could include: Visual Arts, grade 11, University/College Preparation, grade 11 Communications Technology, grade 11 Photography.
-Two Credit Grade 12 Yearbook Production Package.
-Students are encouraged to select both course codes, ASM 4M0 and AWD 4M0.
+Please note: Students are permitted and encouraged to take both Part 1 & Part 2 Yearbook credits.

-AWS4M0 GRADE 12, DIGITAL MEDIA - YEARBOOK - University/College (Semester 1)
+AWD4M0 GRADE 12, DIGITAL MEDIA - YEARBOOK - University/College (Part 2)

 This course focuses on enabling students to refine their use of the creative process when creating and presenting digital art works using a variety of emerging media and technologies, including desktop publishing and computer graphics software.
 Students will use the critical analysis process to explore connections between digital publications and society.
 This program enables students to explore a range of software, processes, and techniques that can be applied in their own art production.
 Students will also make connections between various digital works in personal, contemporary, historical, and cultural contexts.
 Prerequisites could include: Visual Arts, grade 11, University/College Preparation, grade 11 Communications Technology, grade 11 Photography.
-Two Credit Grade 12 Yearbook Production Package.
-Students are encouraged to select both course codes, ASM 4M0 and AWD 4M0.
+Please note: Students are permitted and encouraged to take both Part 1 & Part 2 Yearbook credits.